Welcome to the ZMT data roundtable!

-- Online github organization: The backbone of the data roundtables is a github organization consisting of repositories to archive and develop the data and scripts discussed during the monthly meetings, and an issue tracker to post questions and vote, which of them should be discussed during the trouble-shooting sessions.
-The github organization is private so that you may also discuss unpublished data within the data roundtable community.
-Furthermore, it provides to opportunity to ask questions and receive help even if you are not able to attend the monthly meetings.
+- Online GitHub organization: The backbone of the data roundtables is a GitHub organization consisting of repositories to archive and develop the data and scripts discussed during the monthly meetings, and an issue tracker to post questions and vote, which of them should be discussed during the trouble-shooting sessions.
+The Github organization is private so that you may also discuss unpublished data within the data roundtable community.
+Furthermore, it provides an opportunity to ask questions and receive help even if you are not able to attend the monthly meetings.

 The data roundtable is not a teaching tool, hosted by a few experts.
 It lives because of the participation of the whole data roundtable community.
 Anyone who is interested can contribute: The data roundtables are open to any academic level (students, doctoral candidates, postdocs, group leaders, technicians) from ZMT but also from external institutes.
-To be included in the data roundtable mailing list, please contact: Shehroz Asalm.
-To also get access to the github organization, please create a free github account (https://github.com/) and ask Shehroz to invite you to join the ZMT data roundtable organization.
+To be included in the data roundtable mailing list, please contact us.
+To also get access to the Github organization, please create a free Github account (https://github.com/) and ask us to invite you to join the ZMT data roundtable organization.

 - Thursday 12th of November 2020 at 2 pm (virtual data roundtable)